 In the burial grounds is one of the Pictish symbol stones and also a mort house.
 Taking its name from the French "mort", it was where the bodies were kept under the mort cloth, prior to burial.
 Body-snatching was still prevalent in the 18th century and the mort house kept the corpses relatively secure.

 Just to the west of the town centre is the site of the Deer's Den Roman marching camp, stretching out from the area round Kintore Primary School to west of the A96.

 There are signs of considerable Roman activity and recent excavations have uncovered ovens which were used to feed the army a diet of what was, effectively, pizza!
 (Bread dough with various toppings!)

 Although no-one really knows where it took place, some authorities believe that the battle of Mons Graupius - fought between the Romans and Caledonians in AD84 - took place on the north slopes of Bennachie.
 If so, the Roman camp in Kintore would have been near the front line.

-Photo above left: Uncovering the stone floor of one of the Roman bread ovens
+Photo: Uncovering the stone floor of one of the Roman bread ovens

 Boat of Kintore on the east side of the burgh, takes its name from the old ferry that used to ply across the Don.
 George Marnoch, or "Boatie Marnoch", the ferryman prior to the bridge being built, was a well known citizen in Kintore.